Tucker Tensor Train Taylor Series: Tucker tensor train details

 \section{Tucker tensor train details}

-This section provides more details on Tucker tensor trains and the mathematical tools required for their use in the numerical method of \secref{sec:method} and in the analysis of the T4S model in \secref{sec:theory}.
-First, we define the Tucker decomposition, which was left out of the body of the paper for space considerations.
-Then we define orthogonalization of tensor trains and Tucker tensor trains, and detail how the ranks of Tucker tensors, tensor trains, and Tucker tensor trains are related to the ranks of tensor matricizations and matrix unfoldings.
-Finally, we describe the manifold of fixed rank Tucker tensor trains and provide efficient methods for representing and manipulating vectors in its tangent spaces.
+This section collects details on Tucker tensor trains and the tools they require in \secref{sec:method} and \secref{sec:theory}.
+We define orthogonalization, relate Tucker, tensor train, and Tucker tensor train ranks to the ranks of matricizations and matrix unfoldings, and describe the fixed-rank Tucker tensor train manifold together with an efficient parameterization of its tangent space.